wp-plugins/highlight-search-terms/readme.txt

 = So what do I need to do? =

 **1. Define CSS rules**
 There are _no_ configuration options and there is _no_ predefined highlight styling.
-You are completely free to define any CSS styling rules in your themes **main stylesheet (style.css)** or use any **Custom CSS plugin** to get a result that fits your theme best.
+You are completely free to define any CSS styling rules in your themes **main stylesheet (style.css)** or use any **Custom CSS plugin** like [Custom CSS](http://wordpress.org/extend/plugins/safecss/) to get a result that fits your theme best.
 You can find basic instructions and CSS examples under the [Other Notes](http://wordpress.org/extend/plugins/highlight-search-terms/other_notes/) tab.

 **2. Check your theme**
 In most up to date themes (including WP's own Default theme) post and page content is shown inside a div with class `hentry`.
 This means search terms found in post and page content will be highlighted but not similar terms that accidentaly show in the page header, sidebar or footer.
-If your current theme does not use the `hentry` class (yet), this plugin will not work for you out of the box.
+If your current theme does not use the `hentry` class (yet), this plugin will look for IDs `content`, `main` and finally `wrapper` but if none of those are found, it not work for you out of the box.
 See the last of the [FAQ's](http://wordpress.org/extend/plugins/highlight-search-terms/faq/) for ways to make it work.

 == Installation ==

-To make it work, you will need to take two steps.
-(I) A normal installation and activation procedure _and_ (II) editing your Theme Stylesheet to contain your personal highlight styling rules.
+To make it work, you will need to take **two steps**!
+(I) A normal installation and activation procedure _and_ (II) adding CSS styling rules to get highlighting to fit your theme.
+Without that last step, you will not see any hilites.

 **I.** [Install now](http://coveredwebservices.com/wp-plugin-install/?plugin=highlight-search-terms) _or_ use the slick search and install feature (Plugins > Add New and search for "highlight search terms") in your WP2.7+ admin section _or_ follow these basic steps.